 Most importantly, building prototypes ensures that you’re delivering on the big learning goals of your product.
 After all, nothing should get in the way of a student’s ability to learn—especially not bad UX.

-Below, you’ll find out more about what a UX prototype looks like, why edTech prototypes are different from consumer products, and what kind of prototype to use in design meetings or user interviews.
+Below, you’ll find out more about what a UX prototype looks like, why edTech prototypes are different from prototypes for consumer products, and what kind of prototype to use in design meetings or user interviews.

 Let’s dive in!